-Instruction on specific procedures and maneuvers that will prepare the applicant for cross country, night flight and FAA Private Pilot license.
-(Available for course credit)
+Instruction on specific procedures and maneuvers that will prepare the applicant for cross country, night flight and FAA Private Pilot certificate.
+Requisite: AVIA 102.

-AVIA 105 Introduction to Civil Aviation
+AVIA 105 Intro to Civil Aviation Ops

-An in-depth study of the structure of Civil Aviation through the examination of Commercial Air Carrier Operations.
-Specific requirements of the air carrier's management structure and operating guidelines under the Federal Aviation Administration are introduced.
-Airworthiness specifications along with specific maintenance practices pertaining to operations under Part 121 of the Federal Aviation Regulations are reviewed.
+An in-depth study of the operational structure of Civil Aviation through the examination of Commercial Air Carrier Operations.
+Specific requirements of the air carrier's management structure and operating guidelines under the Federal Aviation Administration (FAA) are introduced.
+Airworthiness specifications, maintenance program structure, and practices and safety management systems covered under Part 121 of the Federal Aviation Regulations are reviewed.